-6.25 Competence relates to the nature and level of expertise of the management's expert.
+- 6.26 Competence relates to the nature and level of expertise of the management's expert.
 Capability relates the ability of the management's expert to exercise that competence in the circumstances.
 For example, Factors that influence capability may include geographic location, and the availability of time and resources.
 Objectivity relates to the possible effects that bias, conflict of interest or the influence of others may have on the professional or business judgment of the management's expert.
 The competence, capabilities and objectivity of a management's expert, and any controls within the entity over that expert's work, are important factors in relation to the reliability of any information produced by a management's expert.
+[Refer 5.3(a)] - 6.27 Information regarding the competence, capabilities and objectivity of a management's expert may come from a variety of sources, such as:

+- (i) Personal experience with previous work of that expert. - (ii) Discussion with that expert. - (iii) Discussion with other who are familiar with that expert's work. - (iv) Knowledge of that expert's qualification, membership of a professional body or industry association, license to practice, or other forms of external recognition like published papers or books written by that expert. - (v) Evaluating ethical standards and other membership requirements of a professional body or industry association, accreditation standards of a licensing body, or requirements imposed by law or regulation. - (vi) Expert in the Audit Team, if any, who assists the cost auditor in obtaining sufficient appropriate audit evidence with respect to information produced by the management's expert. - (vii) Other matters that may be relevant in given circumstances.
 [Refer 5.3(a)]

-6.26 Information regarding the competence, capabilities and objectivity of a management's expert may come from a variety of sources, such as:

-- (i) Personal experience with previous work of that expert. - (ii) Discussion with that expert. - (iii) Discussion with other who are familiar with that expert's work. - (iv) Knowledge of that expert's qualification, membership of a professional body or industry association, licence to practice, or other forms of external recognition. - (v) Expert in the Audit Team, if any, who assists the cost auditor in obtaining sufficient appropriate audit evidence with respect to information produced by the management's expert. - (vi) Other matters that may be relevant in given circumstances.
-[Refer 5.3(a)]

-Obtaining an Understanding of the work of the Management's Experts
+Obtaining an Understanding of the work of the Management's Expert

-6.27 An understanding of the work of the management's expert includes an understanding of the relevant field of expertise.
+- 6.28 An understanding of the work of the management's expert includes an understanding of the relevant field of expertise.
 An understanding of the relevant field of expertise may be obtained in conjunction with the cost auditor's determination of whether the cost auditor has the expertise to evaluate the work of the management's expert, or whether the cost auditor needs an expert for this purpose.
-Aspects of the management's expert's field relevant to the cost auditor's understanding may include: [Refer 5.3(b)]

-- (i) Whether that expert's field has areas of specialty within it that are relevant to the audit. - (ii) Whether any professional or other standards, regulatory or legal requirements apply. - (iii) What assumptions and methods are used by the management's expert and whether they are generally accepted within that expert's field and appropriate for cost reporting framework. - (iv) The nature of internal and external data or information the cost auditor's expert uses.

-6.28 In the case of a management's expert engaged by the entity, there will ordinarily be an engagement letter or other written form of agreement between the entity and that expert.
-Evaluating that agreement when obtaining an understanding of the work of the management's expert may assist the cost auditor in determining the appropriateness of the following for the cost auditor's purposes: [Refer 5.3(b)]

-- (i) The nature, scope and objectives of that expert's work; - (ii) The respective roles and responsibilities of management and that expert; and
+Aspects of the management's expert's field relevant to the cost auditor's understanding may include: [Refer 5.3(b)] - (i) Whether that expert's field has areas of specialty within it that are relevant to the audit. - (ii) Whether any professional or other standards, regulatory or legal requirements apply. - (iii) What assumptions and methods are used by the management's expert and whether they are generally accepted within that expert's field and appropriate for cost reporting framework. - (iv) The nature of internal and external data or information the cost auditor's expert uses. - 6.29 In the case of a management's expert engaged by the entity, there will ordinarily be an engagement letter or other written form of agreement between the entity and that expert.
+Evaluating that agreement when obtaining an understanding of the work of the management's expert may assist the cost auditor in determining the appropriateness of the following for the cost auditor's purposes:[Refer 5.3(b)] - (i) The nature, scope and objectives of that expert's work;

-(iii) The nature, timing and extent of communication between management and that expert, including the form of any report to be provided by that expert.
+- (ii) The respective roles and responsibilities of management and that expert; and - (iii) The nature, timing and extent of communication between management and that expert, including the form of any report to be provided by that expert.